egranata/puppy/README.md

 The HD image includes the kernel, as well as a fairly minimal userspace + suite of tests.
 It can be used to boot an emulator, or bit-blasted to a real hard disk.

 A sample configuration for Bochs and QEMU launcher script can be found in the `build` directory.

+Assuming everything works, booting Puppy ends up with a shell prompt. `ls` works to start exploring the file-system.

 # Contributing